 Arizona Estate & Trust Law’s estate planning fees are determined by the time spent on a client’s behalf, the skill level required to provide the services, and the responsibilities assumed.
-For most legal services our fees are either a fixed fee or a minimum-maximum fee.
-If the nature of the work makes a fixed-fee or an accurate minimum-maximum fee difficult to determine in advance, the work is done on a quoted hourly basis.
+For most legal services our fees are a flat fee.
+If the nature of the work makes a flat fee difficult to determine in advance, the work is done on a quoted hourly basis.
 A written confirmation of the fee arrangement and work to be done is furnished to the client before any work begins on a client’s behalf.

 An initial estate planning consultation with Arizona Estate & Trust Law typically lasts two hours and costs $300.
-At the end of the meeting, clients are presented with a personalized estate plan and quoted a fee to implement the proposed plan.
+At the end of the meeting, clients are given a suggested estate plan and a quoted fee to implement the plan.
 If the clients choose to go forward with the proposed plan, the $300 initial consultation fee is deducted from the quoted fee.

 Estate Planning Services:

-• Initial multiple-hour conference with clients to determine an appropriate estate plan
+• Initial multiple-hour conference to determine an appropriate estate plan

 • Advising clients regarding beneficiary designations for bank accounts, brokerage accounts, retirement accounts, and life insurance policies

-• Preparation of Property Agreement to establish ownership of assets between clients
+• Preparing Property Agreement to establish ownership of assets between clients

-• Preparation of Revocable Living Trust with Pour-Over Wills
+• Preparing Revocable Living Trust with Pour-Over Wills

-• Preparation of Certification of Trust to ensure proper registration of trust assets
+• Preparing Certification of Trust in accordance with Arizona law to ensure proper registration of trust assets

-• Preparation of Deeds to transfer individually-owned real estate to the trust
+• Preparing and recording Deeds to transfer clients’ individually-owned real estate to their trust

-• Preparation of Living Wills and Health Care Powers of Attorney
+• Preparing Living Wills and Health Care Powers of Attorney

-• Preparation of Registration Agreements for filing copies of clients’ health care documents with the Arizona Secretary of State’s Office for 24/7 accessibility
+• Filing copies of clients’ health care documents with the Arizona Healthcare Directives Registry for 24/7 accessibility

-• Preparation of beneficiary designation forms for retirement accounts and life insurance policies.
+• Preparing beneficiary designation forms for retirement accounts and life insurance policies

-• Supervision of signing of estate plan documents by clients
+• Supervising clients’ signing of their estate plan documents

-• Letter to clients regarding proper registration of trust assets and income tax reporting
+• Furnishing clients with written instructions regarding the proper registration of their trust assets

-• No-charge telephone consultations to answer client questions concerning estate plan matters following completion of the client’s estate plan.
+• Responding, without charge, to client questions concerning estate plan matters following the completion of the client’s estate plan.

 Typical Fees and Costs:

-Recording fees for deeds to transfer real estate to trust: $15 to $25 (per deed)
+Recording fees to transfer Arizona real estate to trust – $30 per deed